 Mince pies and Christmas cake abound in Kiwi households over the festive season.
 Both contain raisins and currants, which are poisonous to dogs.
 It’s not just dried raisins and currants either, grapes can also do damage.

 To cover your bases, read about poisonous plant for dogs and cats as well as some common household items that are harmful to pets.
-And make sure you have pet health insurance – because even the best pet parents can’t supervise Fido or Felix 24/7!
+And make sure you have pet insurance – because even the best pet parents can’t protect Fido or Felix from health hazards 24/7!

 #3 Beach and lake hazards